EEN421/EEN421.github.io/_posts/Halloween 2024.md

 My daughter picked out a sweet halloween mask and I thought to myself... how can we elevate this?
 I've worked on a pair of Raspberry Pi powered 'eyeballs' in the past (great to stick inside a carved out pumpkin) and thought they would be cool in a mask.

-The pair of eyes I've previously setup were too bulky to fit inside a mask, so I bought a slimmed down Monster M4SK (board build in, less bulky) and a cheap Lithium Ion Cylindrical Battery (3.7v, 2200mAh).
+The pair of eyes I've previously setup were too bulky to fit inside a mask, so I bought a slimmed down [Adafruit Monster M4SK](https://www.adafruit.com/product/4343) (board build in, less bulky) and a cheap [Lithium Ion Cylindrical Battery (3.7v, 2200mAh)](https://www.adafruit.com/product/1781).
 The results are awesome.
 Let's dig in...

-Lets start with the Raspberry pi build.
-I've posted a step-by-step guide to [setting up a headless raspberry pi](https://www.hanley.cloud/2024-02-05-Sentinel-Integrated-RPi-Soil-Sensor-2.0/) using a [custom.toml file](https://github.com/EEN421/EEN421.github.io/blob/master/assets/Code/iothub/custom.toml), which replaces the [WPA_supplicant.conf file](https://github.com/EEN421/Sentinel-Integrated-RPI-Soil-Sensor/blob/Main/Code/wpa_supplicant.conf_) used previously and handles hostname, default account configuration, enables SSH, WLAN config, and Locale on Bookwork OS and later.
-HOWEVER... the [Animated Eyes Bonnet for Raspberry Pi](https://www.adafruit.com/product/3356) is not compatible with Bookworm so we have to use the older BullseyeOS.
+I'll break this out into **two parts** and start with the basic [Raspberry pi build](https://www.adafruit.com/product/3356), then the final [Monster M4SK build](https://www.adafruit.com/product/4343).
+I've posted a **step-by-step guide** to [setting up a headless raspberry pi](https://www.hanley.cloud/2024-02-05-Sentinel-Integrated-RPi-Soil-Sensor-2.0/) using a [custom.toml file](https://github.com/EEN421/EEN421.github.io/blob/master/assets/Code/iothub/custom.toml), which replaces the [WPA_supplicant.conf file](https://github.com/EEN421/Sentinel-Integrated-RPI-Soil-Sensor/blob/Main/Code/wpa_supplicant.conf_) used previously and handles **hostname, default account configuration, enables SSH, WLAN config, and Locale** on Bookwork OS and later.
+HOWEVER... the [Animated Eyes Bonnet for Raspberry Pi](https://www.adafruit.com/product/3356) is **not compatible** with **Bookworm** so we have to use the older **[BullseyeOS](https://www.raspberrypi.com/software/operating-systems/)**.
 To keep things easy, I used the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) this time around.

 <br/>
 <br/>